wasabirobby/wasabi_mining/README.md

 - Put script in your `resources` directory

-- Import `wasabi_mining_weight.sql` to your database if using weight based inventory.
-- Import `wasabi_mining_limit.sql` to your database if using limit based inventory.
+- Put true to old ESX if using limit system, otherwise false

 - Add `ensure wasabi_mining` in your `server.cfg`